How much distance should we allow between desks in an office?

 Step 1 – Have clear goals

-Before starting your project, stop and ask yourself what are the specific outcomes that the space planning exercise needs to produce to be successful?
+Before starting your project, stop and ask yourself what are the specific outcomes that the office space planning exercise needs to produce to be successful?
 Also question the company goals and plans that may affect your office redesign?

 Now you have your goals set you will need a good plan of the area created to scale.
 If you don’t have one then you will need to measure the area carefully and draw a scaled plan.